 •A wider variety of vegetables (including dark green and red/orange vegetables and legumes)

 •Fat-free or 1% milk

 •We’re always working to offer MSAD #60 students healthier and tastier choices.

-•In addition to meeting new standards, we’re also purchasing and serving local foods – apples from Giles Farm, squash from Spear Farm, Corn from Harris Farm and Anderson Farm and so much more!!!!
+•In addition to meeting new standards, we’re also purchasing and serving local food – apples from Giles Farm.
 “Eat Local Foods”

 •School meals are a great value and a huge convenience for busy families.

 •Our school lunches cost only $3.00 for grades K – 5 students and $3.25 for grades 6 – 12 students and parents can pay for these meals online a myschoolbucks.com